catchorg/Catch2/docs/command-line.md

 ## Specify the section to run
 <pre>-s, --section &lt;section name&gt;</pre>

-To limit exection to a specific section within a test case, use this option one or more times.
+To limit execution to a specific section within a test case, use this option one or more times.
 To narrow to sub-sections use multiple instances, where each subsequent instance specifies a deeper nesting level.

 E.g. if you have: